BlackBoxTrading1/PairTrading/deployment/README.md

 The files in this folder are used for local backtesting thru the Zipline API and Alpaca

 ### Run Algorithm Locally on Zipline
 Run the following command.
-Replacing START and END with format YYYY-DD-MM to indicate start and end dates.
+Replace START and END with format YYYY-DD-MM to indicate start and end dates.
 Replace NAME with a unique name for the backtest.
 The logs and output of the backtest will be stored in a folder with this name:
 ```
 make algo start=START end=END name=NAME
 ```